fengyunzaidushi/awesome-github-repos/data.md

 *   [datawhalechina/mcp-lite-dev](https://github.com/datawhalechina/mcp-lite-dev) - 共学《MCP极简开发》项目代码

-*   [BeehiveInnovations/zen-mcp-server](https://github.com/BeehiveInnovations/zen-mcp-server) - The power of Claude Code / GeminiCLI / CodexCLI + \[Gemini / OpenAI / Grok / OpenRouter / Ollama / Custom Model / All Of The Above] working as one.
+*   [BeehiveInnovations/zen-mcp-server](https://github.com/BeehiveInnovations/zen-mcp-server) - The power of Claude Code / GeminiCLI / CodexCLI + \[Gemini / OpenAI / OpenRouter / Azure / Grok / Ollama / Custom Model / All Of The Above] working as one.

 *   [mozilla-ai/any-agent](https://github.com/mozilla-ai/any-agent) - A single interface to use and evaluate different agent frameworks